 The Provost leads the University in its academic planning and in the setting of academic values, policies, and practices.
-S/He is responsible for providing guidance to the dean of each school and college, and is accountable for regularly evaluating the deans, associate and assistant vice Chancellors for academic affairs, as well as candidates for those positions.
+S/He is responsible for providing guidance to the dean of each college, and is accountable for regularly evaluating the deans, associate and assistant vice Chancellors for academic affairs, as well as candidates for those positions.
 The Chancellor makes the final decision on senior administrative appointments in consultation with the Provost.

 The Provost makes major resource allocation decisions relative to state funding and overhead funds.
 The Provost prepares budget requests for academic and capital projects that are forwarded to UNC General Administration for review and approval.
-The Provost provides oversight and assigns budgets to the dean of each school and college, and to the director of the library.
+The Provost provides oversight and assigns budgets to the dean of each college, and the director of the library.